grammyjs/website/TRANSLATING.md

 That way, it is always guaranteed that the articles in the translation branch are up to date.

 Once everything is translated, the translation branch can be merged into `main`.
+You can now close your progress tracking issue.
 Your translations go live immediately.
 Your language has now entered the Maintenance Stage.

 ### Maintenance Stage

-Your language is 100% translated and perfectly in sync with the English original.
+Your language is 100 % translated and perfectly in sync with the English original.
 Great job!
 At this point, all you need to do is to keep it that way.